wp-plugins/zedity/readme.txt

 **Advantages:**

-*   design freedom: with Zedity you can implement any creative design you have in mind.
+*   Design freedom: with Zedity you can implement any creative design you have in mind.
 You can place any media (images, videos, docs, audios, etc.) exactly where you want with drag and drop!

-*   save time: creating content with Zedity is easy and intuitive: just drag and drop media boxes, with no more need to struggle with the HTML/CSS code!
+*   Professional results: Zedity has been designed to be very easy but, at the same time, very flexible and powerful to enable anyone to achieve professional results.

-*   professional results: Zedity has been designed to be very easy but, at the same time, very flexible and powerful to enable anyone to achieve professional results.
+*   Hassle-free: creating content with Zedity is easy and intuitive: just drag and drop media boxes, with no more need to struggle with the HTML/CSS code!

-*   cross-browser: Zedity generates HTML5 code that runs on any modern browser (IE9+, Chrome, Firefox, Safari, etc.), with no need for external plugins, i.e. no Flash, etc.
+*   Cross-browser compatibility: Zedity generates HTML5 code that runs on any modern browser (IE9+, Chrome, Firefox, Safari, etc.), with no need for external plugins, i.e. no Flash, etc.

 **Social page and web site:**